🚀 Top Python Interview Questions (With Answers) – Crack Your Next Python Interview

 Basic:

-🧠 Tip: Know their real-world use cases (e.g., use set
+🧠 Tip: Know their real-world use cases (e.g., use set to remove duplicates).

 10. What are Python's scopes?